FlorianDietz/comgra/README.md

 ## Future Development

+Currently, you have to decide at the beginning of a training step whether you want comgra to record it.
+However. it can happen that you only know at the end of a training step if the step was interesting enough to be worth recording, or if any particular part of the batch was more interesting than the rest.

+We therefore want to make it possible to decide retroactively, at the end of the batch, if you want to record, and what parts of the batch you want to record.
+This could e.g. help with debugging by automatically finding and recording the very first step where gradients start going out of bounds.

+Combine this with anomaly detection and comgra will be able to extract the most interesting and informative samples for you and make them easily accessible using selectors.

+## Future Development (long term)

 A goal for the future development of this tool is the automated detection of anomalies in computational graphs.

 It should be possible to define anomalies like "Tensor X has a greater absolute value than 1" or the like, and then have the program automatically calculate likely dependencies such as this: